Commercial Property Brokerage Services

 When acting as a broker on the landlord’s behalf, your broker will have solid up-to-the-minute knowledge of property market conditions.
-Those would include other available space, current and future, building conditions, rent levels and where they are predicted to go, and concession packages with a variety of different options.
+Those would include other available space, current and future, building conditions, rent levels, and where they are predicted to go, and concession packages with a variety of different options.

 They can help landlords avoid negotiations that could result in new and/or lower rent levels for his buildings.
 It’s certainly in the landlord’s best interest to maximize rental rates and market value.

 Hiring a broker to represent you and your company as a tenant representative is a big deal.
 Some might call them miracle workers.
-Not only will they save you the stress of finding the right property all on your own, they will make sure the space is right for you and negotiate the lease for you as well.
+Not only will they save you the stress of finding the right property all on your own, but they will also make sure the space is right for you and negotiate the lease for you as well.

 They also have specialized knowledge that can help them avoid language in a lease document that could have big impacts on operations and expenses down the road.

 Commercial property brokers are also equipped to help with 1031 Exchanges, also called a Starker Exchange or a Like-Kind Exchange, a powerful tax-deferment strategy.
-It lets investors defer paying capital gains taxes so long as a similar (or like-kind) property is bought with the profit from sale of the first property.
+It lets investors defer paying capital gains taxes so long as a similar (or like-kind) property is bought with the profit from the sale of the first property.

-Brokers not only know how to find the best match for an investor, they also have a solid understanding of the four most common like-kind exchange types, including the simultaneous, delayed, reverse, and construction/ improvement exchanges.
+Brokers not only know how to find the best match for an investor, but they also have a solid understanding of the four most common like-kind exchange types, including the simultaneous, delayed, reverse, and construction/ improvement exchanges.

 Hiring a Broker

-Hiring a broker not only allows you to generate leverage, it will save you time (and, thus, money) and provides you with objective insight so you can weigh costs and benefits, ultimately letting you make the best possible choice for your business.
+Hiring a broker not only allows you to generate leverage, but it will also save you time (and, thus, money) and provides you with objective insight so you can weigh costs and benefits, ultimately letting you make the best possible choice for your business.